Online gender-based violence: Structural

+On Wikipedia

 Despite its status as the most participatory site on the internet, Wikipedia perpetrates these inequalities and does not serve as a safe knowledge outlet for women.
 The exacerbation of knowledge gaps harms women by limiting their capacity to contribute to the digital world and prevents social mobility through the lack of access to information regarding female-generated information and biographies.

-An example of the perpetuated gender inequality on Wikipedia exists in interpretations of gendered language, particularly on articles about women, in which the use of gendered language (e.g., “female” or “wife”) implies a gender binary from which interpretations of heteronormativity are applied to the content of the article itself.
-Such use of female-gendered language affects the notability of the article in question; an article is considered more notable if gendered language is used in conjunction with a particular achievement (e.g., “first female mayor”).
+An example of the perpetuated gender inequality on Wikipedia exists in interpretations of gendered language, particularly on articles about women, in which the use of gendered language (e.g., "female" or "wife") implies a gender binary from which interpretations of heteronormativity are applied to the content of the article itself.
+Such use of female-gendered language affects the notability of the article in question; an article is considered more notable if gendered language is used in conjunction with a particular achievement (e.g., "first female mayor").
 The discussion of the notability of a Wikipedia article also involves its relevance to other context existent on Wikipedia; an article is more likely to be marked for deletion if it lacks hyperlinks to other Wikipedia articles.
 A Wikipedia article with low notability according to its point of view is more likely to be marked for deletion.
 Reports of women claiming that editing Wikipedia articles is something that they fear is a critical component of gender-based violence online.
-WiR, a group of editors committed to improving structural inequalities on Wikipedia through the creation of female generated content, describes how efforts for female publication are challenged by being flagged as non-notable and thus nominated for deletion.
+Women in Red, a group of editors committed to improving structural inequalities on Wikipedia through the creation of female generated content, describes how efforts for female publication are challenged by being flagged as non-notable and thus nominated for deletion.

 Gender inequality on Wikipedia is also exemplified through the reluctance of female editors to edit existing pages.
 Studies have found that male editors overwhelmingly populate the percentage of Wikipedia page editors at approximately 70-80%.
-Issues of safety are relevant in this conversation as the small proportion of women who do participate in these edits feel pressured to reside within the “quiet corners” of Wikipedia as a personal precaution.
+Issues of safety are relevant in this conversation as the small proportion of women who do participate in these edits feel pressured to reside within the "quiet corners" of Wikipedia as a personal precaution.
 This implies that women choose to integrate their edits within topics and pages that are not prone to harassment by other editors.
 Participation in Wikipedia article editing requires heavy emotional labor for women due to its hostile and judgmental environment posed by existing gender inequalities.
 Overcoming gender barriers online presents challenges that have been mitigated in physical spaces.
 That is, anonymity and efficiency that coincide with the essence of the technological media allow for past prejudices to pervade participatory publishing sites.